DawnScience/dawn-doc/org.dawnsci.documentation.developer/source/genericdataset.rst

 	public void set(final Object obj, final int... pos); // set item in position

+	public void resize(int... newShape); // resize to new shape

+	public IDataset squeeze();          // remove dimensions of 1 in shape

+	public IDataset squeeze(boolean onlyFromEnd);
+	                                   // remove dimensions of 1 in shape (from end only if true)

 	public Number min();               // minimum item in dataset

 	public Number max();               // maximum item in dataset